 Listing 13-9: Defining a Cacher struct that holds a closure in calculation and an optional result in value

-The Cacher struct has a calculation field of the generic type T. The trait bounds on T specify that T is a closure by using the Fn trait.
-Any closure we want to store in the calculation field of a Cacher instance must have one i32 parameter (specified within the parentheses after Fn) and must return an i32 (specified after the ->).
+The Cacher struct has a calculation field of the generic type T. The trait bounds on T specify that it’s a closure by using the Fn trait.
+Any closure we want to store in the calculation field must have one i32 parameter (specified within the parentheses after Fn) and must return an i32 (specified after the ->).

+Note: Functions implement all three of the Fn traits too.
+If what we want to do doesn’t require capturing a value from the environment, we can use a function rather than a closure where we need something that implements an Fn trait.

 The value field is of type Option<i32>.
 Before we execute the closure, value will be None.
-If the code using a Cacher asks for the result of the closure, we’ll execute the closure at that time and store the result within a Some variant in the value field.
-Then if the code asks for the result of the closure again, instead of executing the closure again, we’ll return the result that we’re holding in the Some variant.
+When code using a Cacher asks for the result of the closure, the Cacher will execute the closure at that time and store the result within a Some variant in the value field.
+Then if the code asks for the result of the closure again, instead of executing the closure again, the Cacher will return the result held in the Some variant.

-The logic around the value field that we’ve just described is defined in Listing 13-10:
+The logic around the value field we’ve just described is defined in Listing 13-10:

 Filename: src/main.rs